ReemaAsker/C2CDataStructureChallenge/README.md

 # Code2Career Challenges – Reema's Solutions

-Hello GSG, I'm Reema, and I hope my solution meets the expectations and reflects strong understanding and effort.
+Hello GSG, I'm Reema Asker, and I hope my solution meets the expectations and reflects strong understanding and effort.
 Below are my implementations and answers for the challenges required in the Code2Career program.

 ## 🧠 Topics Covered